PR Awards Categories

 Includes all corporate communications, investor relations, community affairs, public relations, etc. functions.

-Information to be submitted online for entries in these categories in the 2018 competition include:
+Submission requirements for these categories have been modified for 2019.
+Information to be submitted online for entries in these categories in the 2019 competition include:

 c.
 Optional (but highly recommended), a collection of supporting files, works samples, and web addresses that you may upload to our server to support your entry and provide more background information to the judges